ThePotatoChronicler/YtDownloader/README.md

 Compilation was made specifically for Linux, you may have to change it to compile on different operating systems or architectures.

-Compilation happens in two steps, first you run the make.jl Julia script (this may require external Julia dependencies) to download sources of external dependencies, unpack them (using system tar), and create some directories.
+## Dependencies
+There are a few dependencies, there are three ways to download them, manually, or using the convenient download.sh posix script, which uses curl or wget to fetch the sources and tar to decompress them (GNU tar specifically, but it should work with most other implementations, with busybox being an outlier and possibly not working).

+The third way is built directly into zig build, but that way is unstable and may result in panics and a corrupted download, use with caution.

-After this, simply running `zig build` should be enough to build.
+After obtaining dependencies, simply running `zig build` should be enough to build.

 # Packaging
 The program needs a few things at runtime in the same directory as it's located,